Everything Is an iPod in the Future

 - Star Wars: This aesthetic style is very common, depending on the planet or area.
 High class has this aesthetics, low class has to settle for Used Future.

-- Kamino, the rainy planet with the extensive cloning facilities.
+- Kamino, the ocean planet with the extensive cloning facilities.
 The facilities are almost completely white and smoothly curved, although according to background material, the inhabitants' eyesight is adapted to a spectrum of light closer to the ultraviolet part of the spectrum, meaning that the environment looks varied to them.

 - Leia's ship that gets captured at the beginning of A New Hope.